Establishing a payment plan

 We offer payment plans of six- to 12-month payments.
-To set up a plan, visit Revenue Online, or call us at the number above.
-Learn more by searching for "payment plan" in our frequently asked questions.
+To set up a plan, visit Revenue Online and log in, or call us at the number above.

 Contact us if you believe you're experiencing a financial hardship that prevents you from paying on your debt.
 Note: financial hardship and financial inconvenience aren't the same and your situation may not meet the definition of "financial hardship."

 What you should do next

 Call us to discuss your tax debt as soon as possible.
 You'll need the following when calling: